ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 difficulties in onboarding.
 The document sets the standards for ADR creation, storage, and modification.

+## Definitions

+- Version control: A system that records changes to a file or set of files over time so that specific versions can be recalled later, like GitHub.
+- Repository: A central location in which version-controlled data is stored and managed.
+- GitHub Issue: A section on GitHub where project issues, enhancements, tasks, and other kinds of questions are tracked.
+- GitHub Pull Request: A method of submitting contributions to an open development project hosted on GitHub.
+- Wiki: A collaborative platform that allows for the editing of interlinked web pages, commonly used for documentation.
+- Request for Comment (RFC): A method that enables collective deliberation on a particular issue or proposed feature, often formalized and version- controlled.
+- Confluence: A collaboration software program developed by Atlassian that serves as an enterprise wiki and project management tool.
+- Decision Log: A simple record-keeping method that logs key decisions made throughout the course of a project, usually lacking version control.

 ## Context

 AI-Lab, comprised of software developers and data scientists, is dedicated to